- Virtualization: Xen, KVM

 Pro Provides SDKs for several languages

-SDKs are available for Python, Perl, PHP, Ruby, Java, Node.js.
+SDKs are available for Python, Perl, PHP, Ruby, Java, and Node.js.

 Con For more advanced users